ICCE 2022: Analytics-Driven Motivation Nudges on Online Learning Platforms

 Cover slide of my presentation

 I had been applying to the said fellowship since the semester before graduating except having skipped submitting in September 2022.
 Obviously, I had been rejected repeatedly.
 I had also been seeking academic jobs in Japan for almost two years now, managing only to secure about two to three interviews per year and yet to receive a full-time offer.
 As such, being in this workshop is very important to me and is really emotionally charged.
-I was the only mentee in this year's workshop, so I was really grateful to the organizers for pushing through (and I was participating online when the conference is hybrid, to boot).
+I was the only mentee in this year's workshop, so I was really grateful to the organizers for pushing through (and I was participating online when the conference was hybrid, to boot).
 For better or worse, it seems my work was not included in the proceedings.
 While I would have loved it to be there as evidence of my efforts, it is still a proposal that I might get a competitive advantage if kept secret.
-Nevertheless, I am sharing the abstract below and willing to share especially if it can open doors.
+Nevertheless, I am sharing the abstract below and am willing to share especially if it can open doors.

-For a copy of relevant materials (e.g., presentation, paper) or any questions you may have, please feel free to reach out to me through the Contact Me gadget on this blog's side bar.
+For a copy of relevant materials (e.g., presentation, paper) or any questions you may have, please feel free to reach out to me through the Contact Me gadget on this blog's sidebar.

 Details